anand-pl/sms-parser/README.md

 Keep in mind, that `Sms Parser` has min [API level 23](https://developer.android.com/about/dashboards/index.html).

 ### **Usage Sample**
 Usage of `Sms Parser` is quite simple.
-All you need to do is to declare a view in your `layout.xml`  and call `setSelection` method to select specific indicator - that's it!

 1. Add permissions to your `AndroidManifest.xml`
 ```xml